86Box/docs/hardware/network.rst

 * Connecting to **other emulators and virtualizers** with VDE support such as QEMU and VirtualBox
 * Creating **VLANs and access control policies** which can be assigned to switch ports

+TAP
+---

+TAP is a simpler method for connecting 86Box machines and other applications together without the complexity of :ref:`hardware/network:VDE`.

+.. note:: TAP is only available on **Linux** hosts.

+The bridge name specified in the :ref:`network settings <settings/network:Options>` represents a virtual network: all applications set to the same bridge name will be connected to the same network.
+86Box will automatically create the bridge if it doesn't already exist.

 Modem
 -----